tlienart/Franklin.jl/docs/src/man/workflow.md

 publish()
 ```

-### A possible problem and fix
+### Merge conflicts

-Since the `pub/` and `css/` and `index.html` folder are _generated_, it can sometimes cause git merge conflicts if, for instance, you have edited your website on computer A, optimised and published it and then subsequently pull on computer B where - say - the content hasn't been minified yet.
+Since the `pub/` and `css/` and `index.html` folder are _generated_, it can sometimes cause git merge conflicts if, for instance, you have edited your website on computer A, optimised and published it and then subsequently pulled on computer B where -- say -- the content hasn't been minified yet.
 This could cause messy merge conflicts that would be annoying to fix.
 An easy way to reduce this risk is to simply remove the generated folders and files before pulling.